Spackstor/Ant-Rot/README.md

-# Ant-Rot
+# Antenna Rotator - ESP8266-12e

-Attic Antenna Rotator
+This is just annother ESP project, nothing special.

 Far from broadcasters,  I have a number of yagi antenna to consistantly bring in a number of signals.
 In the summer months however, because the heat stratifies the troposphere, bonus channels are fleetingly available from many directions.
 A rotating antenna is handy for those.